NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 Add some basic but simple support for content-adressed store paths to Nix.

-We plan here to give the possibility to mark certain store paths as content-adressed (ca), while keeping the other dependency-adressed as they are now (modulo some mandatory drv rewriting before the build, see below)
+We plan here to give the possibility to mark certain store paths as content-adressed (ca), while keeping the other input-adressed as they are now (modulo some mandatory drv rewriting before the build, see below)

 By making this opt-in, we can impose arbitrary limitations to the paths that